About Douglas County

 Property & Public Records

 Property and land records for Douglas County, Missouri are maintained by Douglas County Recorder of Deeds, located at Douglas County Courthouse, 203 Lincoln Avenue, Ava, MO 65608.
-The Recorder's office can be reached for The Recorder maintains and indexes documents affecting real property, including warranty deeds, quit claim deeds, deeds of trust, mortgages, releases, assignments, mechanics liens, judgment liens, easements, right-of-way agreements, and plat maps.
+The Recorder's office can be contacted through the office’s website.
+The Recorder maintains and indexes documents affecting real property, including warranty deeds, quit claim deeds, deeds of trust, mortgages, releases, assignments, mechanics liens, judgment liens, easements, right-of-way agreements, and plat maps.

 • While some Missouri counties offer online document search and imaging, Douglas County primarily provides in-person access at the Recorder's office during business hours.